MatheusXavier/fantastic-book-manager/README.md

 ## Using NetDevPack.Identity
 To implement the Identity API I chose to use the [NetDevPack.Identity](https://github.com/NetDevPack/Security.Identity) which is a library that already adds several basic implementations of [ASP.NET Identity](https://github.com/dotnet/AspNetCore/tree/main/src/Identity) such as JWT, Claims, Validation and other facilities, this helped **_save time_** and make the Identity API **_extremely simple_**.

+## Separation of Book and Identity API
+The Book API and the Identity API were separated because thinking about the design of a distributed system or even an application that goes to production, it makes sense to have an application responsible for managing the entire login and access part, imagining the possibility of this growing and have to take care of claims, roles, user management, etc.

+## Command–query separation (CQS)
+The [controller-service-repository](https://tom-collings.medium.com/controller-service-repository-16e29a4684e5) pattern is widely used and well known, in Clean Architecture we could use this pattern without any problems and the service would be responsible for the Business Logic Layer, however we chose to work with commands, this way we have the Use Cases much more obvious: **CreateBookCommand**, **DeleteBookCommand**.

+Adopting the [CQS (command-query separation)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) principle also makes it much easier to start working with [events](https://en.wikipedia.org/wiki/Event-driven_architecture), which can be extremely useful in scale scenarios and distributed systems.

+By separating the commands from the queries we have very well defined rules where it is clear that the commands will make changes to our database and that the queries will only read information without causing any changes, this allows a much more smoodie adoption of the [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation), allowing queries to search for information from another database, which can be extremely useful in a scale scenario.